oxsecurity/megalinter/README.md

 - When using default Mega-Linter, if a Mega-Linter Flavor would cover all your project requirements, a message is added in the logs
 - If your project uses a Mega-Linter Flavor not covering linter requirements, an error message will be thrown with instructions about how to solve the issue

+_The following table does not display docker pulls from [MegaLinter v4 images](https://hub.docker.com/r/nvuillam/mega-linter)_

 <!-- flavors-table-start -->
 |                                                                         <!-- -->                                                                         | Flavor                                                                                                   | Description                                                            | Embedded linters |                                                                                                                                                                                                 Info |
 |:--------------------------------------------------------------------------------------------------------------------------------------------------------:|:---------------------------------------------------------------------------------------------------------|:-----------------------------------------------------------------------|:----------------:|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|